 Landlords Rights When Selling a Rental Property

 Landlords need to be aware of their rights when selling a rental property in Tennessee to make the transaction as smooth as possible.
-Along with these rights, you should always consult your local Tennessee county and city ordinances to see if there are any specific rules to that area.
+Along with these rights, you should always consult your local Tennessee county and city ordinances to see if there are any specific rules for that area.

 Landlords do have the right to sell a property with tenants in it, though they do need to make sure tenants receive appropriate notice based on the terms of their lease.
 Landlords must follow the terms of the lease but are well within their rights to terminate a lease with notice or evict a tenant if they violate the terms and the landlord follows proper Tennessee rental law procedures.
-And landlords should make sure that terms regarding a potential sale of the property are baked into the lease even if they have no intention of selling the property at the time to make sure everyone is covered in the event it does happen.
+Landlords should make sure that terms regarding a potential sale of the property are baked into the lease even if they have no intention of selling the property at the time to make sure everyone is covered in the event it does happen.

 Renters Rights When Selling a Rental Property

 Tennessee rental laws protect the rights of renters in many cases, especially when it comes to selling the property they reside in.
 Landlords are required to disclose any information about a potential sale to renters beforehand and honor the terms of the lease even if they plan to sell before it expires.
 Tennessee requires when security deposits need to be returned (within 30 days after a tenant moves out).
-And renters can withhold rent if they feel as though adequate repairs are not being done in a proper or timely manner.
+Renters can withhold rent if they feel as though adequate repairs are not being done in a proper or timely manner.
 Tenants are protected in various ways, including fair house laws, protections against retaliation by a landlord, and protections for any property left behind after they vacate the unit, so landlords need to be very clear on all the rules and regulations when dealing with them, especially when looking to sell a Tennessee property.

 Tips for Selling a Rental Property in Tennessee